Early Childhood Education

 Early exposure to developmentally appropriate children's literature encourages children to develop language, cognitive, emotional, social and problem-solving skills.
 In this intensive writing course, students use critical thinking skills to select books and poetry.
 They assess and use different story sharing techniques.
 They create story-sharing plans to create learning experiences that develop emergent literacy skills.

 Creative artistic exploration allows children to express their thoughts and feelings through a variety of mediums.
-In order to foster the development and appreciation of creative arts.
-Educators integrate a variety of open ended experiences throughout the day.
+To foster the development and appreciation of creative arts, educators integrate a variety of open ended experiences throughout the day.
 Students actively explore the pedagogical value of creative art experiences in early learning settings.

 Practical experience working directly with children and families allows students to broaden and deepen their integration of theory with professional practice in early learning settings.
 Working at a practice level within an early learning environment, students guide children through the day with minimal support from their on-site supervisor and plan, implement and evaluate curriculum that facilitates the learning of all children.
 Students reflect on their emerging knowledge and skills in developing responsive relationships with children and families.
 As well, students establish goals and determine strategies to successfully meet all practice level requirements.